alikibao/new-project-template/README.md

-Perfect — here’s a **ready-to-drop `README.md`** you can put at the repo root.
-It explains what the template is, how to use it, and how new teams can build on top of it.

----

 # AI-Ready Project Starter

 A minimal, opinionated repo you can clone to kick off new projects **with an AI coding assistant in mind**.